snoussi/qlb-loan-pre-approval-repo/readme.md

 ## Prerequisites
 In order to import and deploy this demo, you need to install [Red Hat Decision Manager 7.8](https://github.com/jbossdemocentral/rhdm7-install-demo).

+## Install and Run

+Check full details about how to install and test this demo in this repo: https://github.com/jbossdemocentral/rhdm7-qlb-loan-demo/

 ## Supporting videos